 Beats Pill+ Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Beats has been gaining a lot of attention lately for its mobile music products, and the Pill+ Bluetooth speaker makes it clear why.
-It was one of the best sounding speakers in our testing, has sleek looks, and has plenty of juice to power an all night party.
+It was one of the best sounding speakers in our testing, has sleek looks, and has plenty of juice to power an all-night party.

 The Pill+ earned a 9 out of 10 in our sound quality testing, this put it just one point shy of the top score of 10, and well distanced from the low score of 3.
 It has deep rich bass and crisp treble.
 However, it just lacks some of the depth of the top scoring Bose SoundLink Revolve.
 Where the music from the SoundLink feels exceptionally well rounded with crystal clear clarity from the deepest to the highest notes, the Pill+ loses some clarity at the extremes.
-The mid range sounds great, but things like stand up bass and high pitched snares drums can get just a bit muddled.
+The midrange sounds great, but things like stand up basses and high pitched snare drums can get just a bit muddled.
 The Pill+ still sounds great, but the SoundLink is a clear step up.

 The Pill+ can produce a fair amount of sound and scored a 7 out of 10 in our volume testing, which saw scores ranging from 4 to 9.
-At its maximum volume the music starts to sound a bit thin and shrill.
+At its maximum volume, the music starts to sound a bit thin and shrill.
 When we brought it back down to a volume where the music was sounding good again our entire testing apartment was filled with sound.
-The music could still easily be heard over a large group of friends talking, but may get drowned out a bit if you were looking to throw a large, noisy party.
+The music could still easily be heard over a large group of friends talking but may get drowned out a bit if you were looking to throw a large, noisy party.

 The Pill+ lasted 13 hours in our testing, which was slightly better than the manufacturer's specification.
-13 hours is most likely plenty of juice, unless you're taking the Pill+ on an extended camping trip where you'll be away from an outlet for multiple days.
+13 hours is most likely plenty of juice unless you're taking the Pill+ on an extended camping trip where you'll be away from an outlet for multiple days.
 In the grand scheme of our testing 13 hours was towards the middle of the pack, thus the Pill+ earned a score of 5 out of 10 in this metric.